ruuddrummen/react-signal-forms/README.md

 ## How it works: signals and field rules

 All internal state management is handled with [signals](https://preactjs.com/blog/introducing-signals/).
-Field rules are executed in computed signals, which by definition subscribe exactly to the signals they reference, and nothing more.
+Field rules are executed in computed signals, which by definition subscribe to the signals they reference, and nothing more.
 An advantage of this approach is that rules automatically subscribe to the state that they reference, and are only re-evaluated when state used in the rule is updated.
 Even larger and more complex forms should still perform well without requiring manual optimizations.

 A simple example to illustrate what this means for performance: if field A is only applicable when field B has a specific value, then: